Payroll and Benefits Guide Ghana

 Work in excess of the standard weekly work hours is considered overtime and is regulated by the employment contract or collective agreements.
 When an employee is requested to work overtime or work on holidays, there are maximums in relation to the number of hours allowed.
 These maximums are 48 hours per week.
 There are also different maximum working hours for minors.

 Overtime hours in excess of 40 hours a week are paid at 150% of the regular pay rate.

 Paid Time Off

-Maternity leave is 12 weeks, and in certain cases, this can be extended.
-After returning from maternity leave, a woman is entitled to one hour during the workday to nurse until the child reaches the age of one year old.
+After returning from maternity leave, the woman is entitled to one hour’s leave during the workday to nurse the child until the child reaches the age of one.

-In Ghana, either the employee or employer is able to terminate the employment contract at any time.
-Termination must be given in writing.
+Either the employee or employer can terminate the employment contract at any time.
+Notice in writing is required.

-If termination is deemed unfair, the employee can make a claim with the labor court and in some cases, have their employment re-instated.
-Reasons for unfair termination include:
+If the termination is deemed unfair, the employee may make a claim with the labor court and in some cases, have their employment re-instated.

 Notice period in Ghana is as follows: